spyre-io/go-glicko2/README.md

 # Go-Glicko2

-A forked Go implementation of [Glicko2 rating system](http://www.glicko.net/glicko.html).
+A Go implementation of [Glicko2 rating system](http://www.glicko.net/glicko.html).

+What's different about this fork?

+- Accepted some PRs that included mathematical fixes.
+- Rating data is exported and serializable.
+- System allows for configurable defaults and additional tuning.

 ## Installation